BYTE-RANGER-Software/indy-foy/README.md

             downloads/
 originals/                  # archival/reference only (not shipped)
-dist/                       # release packages (ZIPs/installers) for new game releases src/                        # new game source code
+dist/                       # release packages (ZIPs/installers) for new game releases template/                   # AGS Template for FoY (not shipped, separate repo) src/                        # new game source code
     assets/                 # game assets (sources for AGS) AudioCache/             # Cache for imported audio files, for secure project reference